alexbelgium/hassio-addons/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- markdownlint-disable MD036 -->

 !!!
-I have a real job in parallel to this addon, and don't think I'll be able to add new addons for the moment
+I have a real life job in parallel to this addon, and don't think I'll be able to add new addons for the moment

 **Which addon?**